ZhenShuo2021/V2PH-Downloader/README.en.md

 - --terminate: Whether to close Chrome after the program ends.
 - -q: Quiet mode.
 - -v: Debug mode.

+## Configuration

+The program will search for a `config.yaml` file in the system configuration directory and automatically load it.
+Please refer to the [example](https://github.com/ZhenShuo2021/V2PH-Downloader/blob/main/config.yaml) for the correct format.
+The configuration file can be located in the following directories based on your operating system:

+- **Windows**: `C:\Users\xxx\AppData\Roaming\v2dl\config.yaml`
+- **Linux, macOS**: `/Users/xxx/.config/v2dl/config.yaml`

+In this file, you can modify settings like headers, language, scroll length, scroll step, and rate limits:

+- **headers**: If blocked, you can customize headers. **Please note that changes will take effect only after restarting the program and refreshing the browser.**
+- **language**: Used to set the download directory name, as website's machine translations are not as good as the original text.
+- **use_default_chrome_profile**: Use your personal Chrome profile, which theoretically makes it harder to be blocked.
+However, the browser cannot be interacted with during the download process.
+- **download_dir**: Set the download location; defaults to the system download folder.
+- **download_log_path**: Logs the URLs of downloaded album pages, skipped if duplicated.
+The default location is the system configuration directory.
+- **system_log_path**: Location for program logs.
+The default location is the system configuration directory.
+- **rate_limit**: Download speed limit, default is 400, which is sufficient and prevents being blocked.
+- **chrome/exec_path**: Path to the system's Chrome executable.
+- **encryption_config**: If your computer's performance is insufficient, the default encryption configuration may require long decryption times.
+The example configuration sets all values to the minimum.

+## FAQ

+- Don't want to use a password manager

+Use the `-c` flag to specify the path to your cookies.
+If a folder is provided, all `*cookies*.txt` files within it will be parsed.
+To avoid entering it every time, set the `cookies_path` in the config file, V2DL will load it automatically.

+- Browser connection blocked

+There are three common causes: a dirty IP, an improperly configured user agent, or anti-bot targeting the background tool DrissionPage.
+For the first, switch to a clean IP or disable your VPN.
+For the second, use `--user-agent` to match your environment ([what's my user agent](https://www.google.com/search?q=what%27s+my+user+agent)); be sure to restart the browser afterward.
+For the third, only the developer can resolve it.

+- Download blocked

+Create a `config.yaml` and set your custom headers.

+- Incomplete downloads

+First, check whether the number of images matches what's expected.
+Site counters can occasionally be wrong, and some pages may include VIP-only content.
+If everything looks fine, please file an issue with full logs.

+- Architecture

+The tool uses [DrissionPage](https://github.com/g1879/DrissionPage) to bypass Cloudflare checks and [httpx](https://github.com/projectdiscovery/httpx) for downloading.
+DrissionPage (in d mode) only allows setting a user agent, while httpx accepts headers—meaning the two settings don't conflict.

 ## Security Overview